 For centuries people have sought out the wellness benefits of immersing themselves in water.
-Going back centuries, the Romans had their Roman Baths.
-Today, our Hot Spring spas.
+Going back centuries, the Romans had their Roman Baths, today we have our Caldera Spas.
 Our attraction to water continues to help us think and feel our best.
 Whether it’s to soothe aches and pains, or to calm a restless mind, the transformative effect of water is quite powerful.
 While it is so simple to experience, the benefits of water immersion are often discounted or simply just unknown, and when they are discovered, the surprise is huge!

 While soaking in warm water, the body experiences both psychological and mental changes.
 For example, as our circulation improves, we begin to think more clearly.